normcodes/MarbleRunSimulator/README.md

 ## 1. Product concept

-**Marble Run Simulator — made by Norm** is a visual construction editor and physics simulator.
+**Marble Run Simulator** is a visual construction editor and physics simulator.
 Users assemble a marble run by dragging parts from a left-hand toolbox onto a central canvas.
 A right-hand inspector provides Unity-like object settings.
 The editor supports three explicit layers, with each layer controlling object behavior rather than merely controlling visual order.

 The experience should feel like a compact game editor: users build in edit mode, press Play to release marbles, adjust mechanisms while paused, and save complete marble runs to their account.
 A run contains the complete scene, including objects, transforms, layer assignments, connections, spawn settings, race settings, and simulation configuration.